 Reali is different.
 Unlike traditional banks and brokers, we don’t charge fees.
 Specifically, we don’t charge origination fees (unless you buy down points), application fees or credit-pull fees.

 Refinancing your mortgage may save you money over time, but the process itself can be costly.

-Origination fee: This fee covers the cost of processing the loan.
-Reali does not charge an origination fee unless the borrower chooses to buy points (see discount points).
+Reali Loans does not charge an origination fee unless the borrower chooses to buy discount points.

-For example, if you have a $200,000 mortgage with a 4.5% APR, two discount points would cost you $4,000 out-of-pocket, but save you $21,074 over the life a 30-year loan.
-That’s not a bad return on your investment!
+For example, if you have a $200,000 mortgage with a 4.5% APR, two discount points would cost you $4,000 out-of-pocket, but save you $21,074 over the life of a 30-year loan.
+That’s a great return on your investment!

-Reali does not charge application fees.
+Reali Loans does not charge application fees.

 Underwriting fee: This is a fee paid to the lender for doing the work to process your loan application.

 As a borrower, make sure you know about “fee tolerance.”
 Under federal law, certain fees that you pay at closing must match, exactly or closely, the fees shown on your Loan Estimate.